Ph.D. Program Overview

 Numerous legendary engineering scholars and leaders in both academia and industry are among our graduate alumni.
-Jack Welch (former CEO of General Electric, member of the National Academy of Engineering), Bill Banholzer (former CTO of Dow Chemical Company, member of NAE), Joan Brenneke (UT-Austin) and Fikile Brushett (MIT) are just a few examples.
-The average annual salary for Illinois students with a Ph.D. in Chemical and Biomolecular Engineering seeking jobs in industry and government was $99,100, as of 2017-2018.
-Consistently recognized among the top Chemical and Biomolecular programs in the country, the graduate program was ranked 14th in the nation by U.S. News and World Report for 2019.
+Jack Welch (former CEO of General Electric, member of the National Academy of Engineering), Bill Banholzer (former CTO of Dow Chemical Company, member of NAE), Joan Brennecke (UT-Austin) and Fikile Brushett (MIT) are just a few examples.
+The average annual salary for Illinois students with a Ph.D. in Chemical and Biomolecular Engineering seeking jobs in industry and government is $102,000.
+Our graduate program is consistently recognized among the top Chemical and Biomolecular programs in the country.

 Ph.D. students typically take about eight courses in their first two years and also become involved as teaching assistants during their second and third years in the program.
 All of our graduate students are supported financially as they work toward their Ph.D. degree, provided they make satisfactory progress.
 Students in the Ph.D. program can elect to obtain a non-thesis or thesis-based M.S. degree on their way to their Ph.D. degree.

 *The Department of Chemical and Biomolecular Engineering does not admit students into the program with the intention of earning a terminal Master’s degree; however, students who have met the requirements may obtain a Master’s degree as a milestone on the path to completing their Ph.D. degree.